cncf/tag-security/publications/authoring-guidelines.md

 ### 1. Content Quality

-- **Relevance**: Ensure all content is relevant to the topic and objectives of the publication.
+- **Relevance**: Ensure all content is relevant to the topic and objectives of the publication, as well as the mission of TAG Security.
 - **Accuracy**: Verify all facts, figures, and citations.
 Ensure all information is current and correct.
 - **Comprehensiveness**: Cover the topic thoroughly, providing a clear and complete picture.
 Avoid unnecessary jargon and ensure the content is accessible to the target audience.
 - **Clarity and Coherence**: Maintain a logical flow of ideas.
 Ensure that each section transitions smoothly to the next and that the overall structure supports the document’s objectives.